Olá! I am Otávio Alves, a physicist specialized in the cosmological analysis of galaxy survey data.

 When combined with data from supernovae type Ia and cosmic microwave background, the BAO measured from the first year of DESI data yielded intriguing results for Dark Energy:

-Within DESI, I’ve been particularly working on implementing and validating analytical methods to estimate the covariance matrix of the power spectrum multipoles for the forthcoming full-shape analysis of DESI power spectra.
+Within DESI, I’ve been particularly working on implementing and validating analytical methods to estimate the covariance matrices for the full-shape analysis of DESI power spectra.
 Because that effort will be equally useful for other current-generation spectroscopic surveys, our code is being made publicly available at:

 The unique capacity of DESI to measure 5000 spectra every 30 minutes comes from, among other things, an army of 5000 robotic positioners built at the University of Michigan.